wodby/about/README.md

 You can find current platform status at http://status.wodby.com (where you can also subscribe for email updates) or follow [@wodbystatus](https://twitter.com/wodbystatus)

+## Wodby 2.0

+We're actively working on Wodby 2.0, you can learn more and join the discussion on [Spectrum](https://spectrum.chat/wodby/general/were-building-wodby-2-0~9b327966-f125-4f9f-9276-cf2aa9f92bf6)

 ## FAQ

 See https://wodby.com/docs/faq